Skip to Main Content

 Waterproofing

-No matter how well you construct your basement, you’re going to have trouble with mold at some point.
+No matter how well you construct your basement, you’ll have trouble with mold at some point.
 This is also true for homes that aren’t in humid climates.
 However, if you choose to properly waterproof your lower-grade level, you’ll be able to fend the mold off and prevent any further damage that can endanger your home’s safety.

 Publish Date: